 Jerzy Kosiński: More compassionate, more attentive to the voice of life and more forgiving of its various failures, in myself as well as in others, but also more critical of a society so cruel to the old, sick, infirm.
 And I begin to perceive certain periods of my past, like certain skiing tricks I used to perform, as not available to be reproduced by me anymore.
 From now on, they will reside in me only as memory – and as a play of my imagination.
 Nostalgia and sentimentality – this is new.

 Jerzy Kosiński: Yes.
 Once, I considered it merely a mood undefined.
 To be sentimental was not to be clear about oneself or others.
 Now I feel it as a minor but necessary shade, a mixture of regret and of desire.

-From Gail Sheehy’s 1977 interview with the Polish-American novelist Jerzy Kosiński.
+From Gail Sheehy’s illuminating 1977 interview with Polish-American novelist Jerzy Kosiński.

 This piece was originally published in Psychology Today with the heading, “The Psychological Novelist as Portable Man,” a hysterically pretentious title that mischaracterizes what is otherwise a candid and illuminating piece.
 It’s certainly worth a read, and can be found alongside other insightful discussions in Tom Teicholz’s 1993 collection Conversations with Jerzy Kosiński.